Yes — plastic pallets are trackable, and they’re arguably the best pallet type for the job.

 RFID Tags

-• Embedded pallet RFID tags: Chips molded directly into the pallet body during manufacturing.
-More durable, tamper-resistant, and suited for long-term reusable pallet programs.
+Embedded RFID Tags: The more durable option, embedded directly into the pallet during manufacturing.
+These tags are tamper-resistant, less prone to wear and tear, and are better suited for long-term, reusable pallet programs.

 GPS and Bluetooth Trackers